Skip to content

 • Kosher salt: Added just for seasoning the chicken before cooking.

-• All-purpose steak seasoning: The perfect blend of seasoning all packed in one container.
+• All-purpose steak seasoning: The perfect blend of spices and seasoning all packed in one container.

-This chicken is roasted in the oven with seasonings and a buttery sauce to crisp the chicken on the outside and gives it tender meat on the inside.
-Slice the chicken with a sharp knife once the chicken has rested.
-This oven-roasted chicken is the best!
+The whole chicken is roasted in the oven with seasonings and a buttery sauce to crisp the chicken on the outside and give it tender meat on the inside.

 1. Prepare.
-Place the cast iron pan inside the oven and preheat to 450°F. Remove the giblets and the neck from the inside of the chicken if they weren’t removed.
-Then rinse chicken well with cold water and pat dry with paper towels.
+Place cast iron baking dish inside oven and preheat to 450°F. Remove giblets, then rinse chicken with cold water and pat dry with paper towels.
 I don’t worry about tying the legs together, but I do tuck the wing tips under the wings.

 2. Season.
-Pour melted butter over the meat and season with salt and all-purpose steak seasoning.
-Salt and pepper inside the cavity as well.
+Pour melted butter over the whole chicken and season with salt and all-purpose steak seasoning.
+Salt and pepper inside the cavity.

 3. Bake.
 Working carefully, open the oven and slide the oven shelf out.
 Transfer the chicken to the hot skillet.

 4. Roast.
-Set oven at 450°F for about 45-60 minutes, or until the temperature in the thickest part of the breast or thigh reads 160-165°F. If the temperature is not high enough keep checking about every 5 minutes.
+Set oven at 450°F for about 45-60 minutes, or until the temperature in the thickest part of the breast or thigh reads 160-165°F when using an instant read thermometer.

 5. Resting.
-Remove from oven and let rest for 10-20 minutes before carving.
-Resting the meat before carving is an important step, because it redistributes the juices and the meat will be wonderful and juicy.
+Remove from oven and rest for 10-20 minutes before carving.
 Enjoy!

-You’ll need to use a meat instant-read thermometer to check if it’s ready to remove from the oven.
+Note that all ovens distribute heat differently!
+A meat thermometer is best to check if the oven roasted chicken is ready to remove.
 Simply stick the thermometer in the thickest part of the thigh to check if it’s done.
 The temperature should be between 160-165°F.

 Need more chicken recipes?
 Try oven baked BBQ chicken, baked chicken tenders or Parmesan ranch chicken next.